Contact and Support

 Please keep in mind that licence keys have metadata bindings, so the same licence key may not work for other users, products, etc.

-Perpetual licence keys (i.e. Product, Company and Full) only work for Tinman 3D SDK versions that have been released before or on the date of purchase, plus one year.
+Distribution licence keys (i.e. Product, Company and Full) and Content licence keys (i.e. Source) only work for Tinman 3D SDK versions that have been released during the licence period (see the Updates Until date in the Licence Certificate).

 A licence key might not work because of the following reasons: